To read about working here, see Teaching English in Argentina.

 However, there is very little chance that there will be any serious consequences to working illegally.
 Only in the most extreme cases will you have to leave the country.

-There are many, many cases of TEFL teachers without a degree working in great jobs in big schools in top capital cities all over the world but generally they have got to those jobs after many years of good, solid work.
+So the answer is yes, you can teach English abroad without a degree.
+There are many, many cases of TEFL teachers without degrees working in great jobs in big schools in top capital cities all over the world but generally they have got to those jobs after many years of good, solid work.

 Don’t expect to step off the airplane into the greatest job in the world; it will take effort and some luck at the start to find work but plenty of people have done it before you and you won’t be alone – there are plenty more teachers out there to come!